Chocolate, cocoa powder, and pure cocoa butter: bad news for breakouts?Posted on July 7, 2021 Written by: 100% PURE®

 #3: Pure cocoa butter does it all

 Cocoa butter is essentially a fat derived from cocoa beans, and the vitamins found in cocoa butter are super beneficial for skin.
-They include the superstar vitamin E, which is one of the most important building blocks for the skin repair, health, and protection.
+They include the superstar vitamin E, which is one of the most important building blocks for skin repair, health, and protection.
 Also present is vitamin K, famed for treating skin concerns like bruising or burns.
 Using this vitamin on skin can lead to a more even complexion, radiant glow, and less issues with itching, flaking, or scarring.

 Since raw cacao and dark chocolate are also anti-inflammatory, using pure cocoa butter on skin can also be beneficial.
 Many use cocoa butter topically in body butters and lotions as a soothing treatment for inflammatory skin conditions like dermatitis, eczema, and psoriasis.